-How a Piece of Oklahoma History was Constructed and Affects the Area Today
+How Oklahoma History Affects Our Area Today

 There is one main spillway and two auxiliary spillways for Pensacola Dam.
 With 51 buttress type arches, it maxes out at 150 feet above the river bed.
 The dam’s overall length with all of its sections is 6,565 feet and the section of multiple-arches is 4,284 feet.